 Sometimes criminals may send you an email that looks like it has come from Texas Republic Bank.
 These phony emails ask you to go to a website that also looks like Texas Republic Bank and provide your personal account information.
 Some of these phony emails even caution that if you don’t do this, your account may be suspended.
 But the website is also a fake, and this is a fraud attempt.

 This is the most common type of online fraud, and is called “phishing and spoofing”.
 Criminals send these phony email messages or direct someone to a fraudulent website for one goal, to steal personal and financial information.
 If you should ever receive an email that appears to be suspicious, do not reply to it or click on the link it provides.
 Simply delete it.
 To report a suspicious email that uses Texas Republic Banks name, you can forward to email@example.com.

 Spyware and Viruses

 Spyware and viruses are both malicious programs that are loaded onto your computer without your knowledge.
 Whether the goal of these programs is to capture or destroy information, to ruin the performance of your computer, or to bombard you with advertising, you don’t want them.

 Viruses spread by infecting computers and then replicating.
 Spyware disguises itself as a legitimate application and embeds itself into your computer, to monitor your activity and collect information.

 Our website is not targeted or marketed to children.
-Questions regarding this statement should be directed to the Texas Republic Bank site coordinator by sending an email to: firstname.lastname@example.org and writing "Security Statement" in the subject line.
+Questions regarding this statement should be directed to Texas Republic Bank by sending an email to: firstname.lastname@example.org.
+Please write “Security Statement” in the subject line.